NikkiDunlap/cs81-module4b-mydataexplorer/REFLECTION.md

 Were your predictions right?
-Mostly yes.
-I expected Wednesday to have the most screen time and Thursday to have the best focus, which matched the data.
+Yes, most of my predictions were accurate.
+I expected Wednesday to have the most screen time, and it did.
+I also thought Thursday would be my most focused day, which matched the data.

 What surprised you?
-I thought caffeine would boost my focus, but it looks like the days I had less caffeine were actually better for focus.
+What surprised me was how caffeine didn’t seem to improve focus.
+I assumed higher caffeine intake would correlate with better focus, but the days with lower or no caffeine actually had stronger focus levels.

 What was tricky or rewarding?
-The most rewarding part was seeing real patterns in the data I created.
-Correlating caffeine to focus took a bit of logic to set up, but it helped me understand how to work with arrays and averages.
+The most challenging part was figuring out how to compare caffeine intake to focus levels in a meaningful way.
+Creating separate arrays and averaging the focus scores took some thinking, but it felt rewarding once I got it working and saw a clear result.

 How did using your own data change things?
-It made the assignment feel more personal and engaging.
-I paid more attention to how I structured the data because it felt like it represented my real habits.
+Using my own data made the assignment more engaging.
+It felt less like a coding drill and more like exploring actual patterns in my habits.
+It helped me connect what I was learning to something real, which made it easier to stay focused.